WandererGuy/Finetune_Whisper_with_local_dataset/README.md

-Finetune whisper with local dataset unlike many tutorial online which shows dataset loaded from huggingface, this repo shows another alternative to use dataset from your own computer to finetune and inference
+Finetune whisper with local dataset
+- unlike many tutorial online which shows dataset loaded from huggingface, this repo shows another alternative to use dataset from your own computer to finetune and inference
+- u can use trained whisper for speech to text recogntion , or even speech to text translation (which i found as emergent property of whisper, eg: finetune on pairs of English audio and Vietnamese sentence, let task (in finetune and inference) still be transcribe not translate)
 # preparation enivironment
 - you will need 2 environments , one for finetune , one for inference because there are many conflict in dependency
-- notice that whisper is built on 3.9 python in author's repo
+- notice that whisper is built on 3.9 python like inn author's repo
 ## finetune env:
 ```
 python==3.9